oslokommune/okctl/userdocs/src/application/upgrading.md

 okctl -c my-cluster.yaml apply application -f my-app.yaml
 ```

-Now, use your favourite git diff tool to get back what is specific for your application.
+Running this command overwrites your existing files.
+So now you use your favourite git diff tool to get back what is
+specific for your application, while also keeping updated values from okctl.

 In the example screenshot below, I'm using Intellij to do the diff.
 The newest version of okctl has
 changed `initialDelaySeconds` from `3` to `5`.
 So, I'll apply those two changes.
 Additionaly,